All Episodes

 It was similar to that.

-However the ship didn't show Exactly a glimmering effect.
+However, the ship didn't show exactly a glimmering effect.

-It showed sort of a, as was described to us, it showed a sort of wavering of the image.
+It showed sort of a, as was described to us, showed a sort of wavering of the image.

 Wavering.

-Like you were looking through a hot field that was moving.
+It was like you were looking through a hot field that was moving.

-And then you saw this rotating field effect which was sort of like a beam of light and all of a sudden the whole thing just sort of faded out.
+And then you saw this rotating field effect, which was sort of like a beam of light.

 And I assume on radar as well?